cce-bigdataintro-1160/winter2020-site/8-ml.md

 ### Logistic Regression - for Classification problems
 * [Logistic regression](http://scipy-lectures.org/packages/scikit-learn/auto_examples/plot_iris_knn.html) is a supervised ML [estimator/algorithm](http://scipy-lectures.org/packages/scikit-learn/index.html#a-recap-on-scikit-learn-s-estimator-interface) from sklearn meant to predict categorical features
 * Because Linear Regression is unsuitable to predict the probability of a target, Logistic Regression adds [Sigmoid/Logistic](https://en.wikipedia.org/wiki/Sigmoid_function) function over the linear regression, limiting the result in a probability score from 0 to 1
-* We'll use labelled data to try to predict unlabelled data class/categories using known feature values
 * On multiclass linear regression, the class with the highest probability "wins"
 ![](ml-files/logistic-regression.png?raw=true)
 * Let's look at some [examples](https://github.com/cce-bigdataintro-1160/spring2019/tree/master/class7-notebook) in order to create a model to predict data